 The author instead recommends you work on your over-arousal and appreciate your introverted style.

 HSPs don’t like to mingle, go for after-work cocktails and play politics.

 That can make them look suspicious, or lose points.

-Elaine Aron recommends that you ,formally or casually, let people of your good feelings about them and you let your superiors knows about ow much you love your job and care about the company.
+Elaine Aron recommends that you, formally or casually, let people know of your good feelings about them and you let your superiors know about how much you love your job and care about the company.

-I often avoided company’s parties and sometimes it osted me in politics and relationships.
+I often avoided company parties and sometimes it costed me in office politics and work relationships.

 People often fail to understand that your commitment to work and your goodwill for coworkers does not necessarily translate to your commitment in spending time with them.

 The author also mentions The Prince by Machiavelli and recommends you learn some of the games people play and the social dynamics of the world around you.

 HSPs tend to be conscientious, good with details, loyal, thoughtful of the needs of customers and clients and often gifted.